acid113/loan-service/README.md

 # Loan Microservice

-This is a simple microservice built with Node.js and TypeScript
+This is a simple microservice consumed by the Loan Site.

+Tech stack: Node.js (TypeScript), Express.js, JWT for authenticatiom, Swagger for documentation, Supertest and Vitest for testing

 ## Project Structure